 Additionally, you can provide some (low-dimensioned) backbone for exceptional(!) cross-traffic between the local storage switches.
 Don't plan to use any realtime cross-traffic regularly, but only for clear cases of emergency!
-See also explanation of NOF in section Kirchhoff's Law: Suitability of Storage Networks.

 In this model, a shard typically consists of one storage node plus k + 1 or k + 2 compute servers, introducing some additional failure redundancy within such a shard, while retaining the "no single point of contention" property between the shards (according to section Definition of Sharding).